Alien-Worlds/alienteleport/oracle/README.md

 ***endpoints*** is an array of different endpoints which are evenly used.
 For a higher reliability the oracle switches automatically to another endpoint if one fails. ***epVerifications*** defines the number of different endpoints which has to verify the same request.
 This protects the Oracle from manipulated data of hijacked endpoints in the ***endpoints*** array as long as there are less hijacked endpoints than ***epVerifications***.
 Set it to 1 to disable multiple verification.

 On default ***config.js*** will be used.
-To specify another config file use the command --config or -c
+To specify another config file, use the command --config or -c
 ```
 yarn eos -c {path}
 ```